jinnkhan88/react-sample/README.md

 - Signing up with the email "testuser@gmail.com" will result in an error that this email is already in use, and should result in the error message being displayed and the email field somehow highlighted

 All changes to the redux state are logged to the console in development, so you can take a look there to see what it looks like and get a sense of how to handle it.
 Please feel free to reach out with any clarifying questions as well.

+## Commands

+This project was created with create-react-app, so to compile and run the development server please run `yarn start`.
+This should result in a "Hello, World" page opening up in your browser - ready to be replaced by your sign up flow.
+If you have any issues/questions, please don't hesitate to ask!